mvolkmann/blog/src/flutter.md

    For example, a state that returns a `Future` can be pending, complete with a value, or complete with an error.

-There are three libraries for using Riverpod.
+There are three packages for using Riverpod.

 1. {% aTargetBlank
    "https://github.com/rrousselGit/river_pod/tree/master/packages/riverpod",